 2. It contains flavonoids

 Flavonoids are phytonutrients – plant-sourced nutrients that contain antioxidant and anti-inflammatory properties.
-Flavonoids can help to protect overall health by fighting off free radicals.
+Flavonoids can help protect overall health by fighting off free radicals.

 The two main flavonoids found in quinoa are quercetin and kaempferol and studies have highlighted their anti-inflammatory, anti-cancer, anti-depressant, and antioxidant capabilities.

 3. It is very high in fiber